aoli-al/solythesis-artifact/README.md

 You should see the CPU usage and average disk writes for both instrumented contract and origin contract are low.
+Low CPU usage and disk writes indicate that the consensus protocol is the bottleneck of the current Ethereum blockchain system.

 #### Experiment 6.3